Chevron Left

 Very useful course that can be followed regardless of your mathematical background - whether you have even heard of imaginary numbers or only have done pre-calculus work.
 A gem of a course.

-von shouvik d
+By shouvik d

 A great course for beginners and engineers looking to just apply concepts of Complex Analysis without going too much into mathematical rigour.
 This course does not require any knowledge of "Real Analysis" or "Multi-variable/Vector" calculus as a prerequisite which is one of it's greatest strengths.